UtrechtUniversity/vagrant-irods/README.md

 # Included configurations

-- irods-test: a basic plain vanilla iRODS server for local testing (Ubuntu 18.04 LTS)
+- irods-test: a basic plain vanilla iRODS server for local testing.
+It can run on either a CentOS 7 image or on a Ubuntu 18.04 LTS image.
-- irods-icommands: a VM which contains the icommands tools for remote administration of iRODS (Ubuntu 18.04 LTS or CentOS)
+- irods-icommands: a VM which contains the icommands tools for remote administration of iRODS.
+It can run on either a CentOS 7 image or on a Ubuntu 18.04 LTS image.